Human Body Facts

 Sharks first appeared in the fossil records around 455 million years ago.

-The largest shark is the whale shark (Rhincodon typus), it can reach a length of 60 feet.
+The largest shark is the whale shark (Rhincodon typus), it can reach up to 60 feet in length.

 Sharks have four different types of teeth, dense flattened, needle-like, pointed lower with triangular upper, and non-functional.

 Sharks are elasmobranch fish, meaning they don’t have any bones, instead they are made up of cartilaginous tissue.

 A shark’s skin would feel very similar to sandpaper.

 Not all sharks reproduce the same way, some lay eggs, while others give live birth.

 A shark’s sense of smell is around 10,000 times better than humans.

 can survive in both salt and fresh water.
 They’ve been found 700 miles from the ocean, via the Mississippi River, in Alton, Illinois.

 is an apex predator and holds the record for the most recorded fatal attacks on humans.